Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose with specific verbs ('search across all sessions for git commits matching a query') and resources ('git commits'), and distinguishes it from siblings by specifying the search scope ('across all sessions') and query types ('commit message, hash prefix, or branch name').
-The example use case ('find that commit where we fixed the parser') further clarifies its utility.
+The description clearly states the tool's function: search for git commits across all sessions using a query by message, hash prefix, or branch name.
+It includes a concrete use case ('find that commit where we fixed the parser') which adds clarity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.